bodo-ai/Bodo/README.md

 Prioritize applications in data engineering, data science, and AI/ML.
 Bodo is not designed for general-purpose use cases that are non-data-centric.

 3. *Real-time Compilation:*
-While compilation time is improving, Bodo is not yet optimized for scenarios requiring very short compilation times (e.g., workloads with execution times of only a few seconds).
+Bodo is not yet optimized for small, fast workloads (e.g., workloads with execution times of only a few seconds).

 ## Key Features